MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 <!-- ProcessRobot users are now able to export .prp files into folders and -->
 > [!IMPORTANT]
 > From January 1st 2022, WinAutomation and ProcessRobot will no longer be supported.
 Migrate your flows to Power Automate or delete them.
+Learn more about the Softomotive products deprecation [here](https://docs.microsoft.com/previous-versions/troubleshoot/winautomation/).

 Process migrator for Softomotive products (preview) enables users to convert automations into desktop flows for use in Power Automate Desktop.